-The Murder of Roger Ackroyd by Agatha Christie Strong Poison by Dorothy Sayers (Other readings will be made available on Moodle or as handouts)

-Note: Please use the editions on sale at the Bookstore.
+The Murder of Roger Ackroyd - Agatha Christie Busman's Honeymoon - Dorothy Sayers (Other readings will be made available on Moodle or as handouts) Note: Please use the editions on sale at the Bookstore.
 If, however, you use other editions, please make certain that they are all unabridged.